Vi-Kitten/personal-site/content/blogs/the-chiral-product.md

 Most languages have historically opted to ditch safety in favour of versatility and simplicity.
 This naively maximises the space of valid programs and in doing so diluting what it even means for a program to be valid.

 Some languages provide safety and simplicity, usually by leveraging calling conventions.
-The downside of is that because captures are not represented in the type system, they cannot be processed using custom data-structures, only with language provided control flow. *It is important to note that this is often sufficient for a wide variety of use cases*.
+The downside is that because captures are not represented in the type system, they cannot be processed using custom data-structures, only with language provided control flow. *It is important to note that this is often sufficient for a wide variety of use cases*.

 Finally, and gaining traction, are approaches that maximise versatility whilst maintaining safety.
 This includes type level abstractions like state monad transformers, and lifetimes.
 These approaches have a certain virality, often prompting and subsequently complicating large refactors by introducing a lot of book-keeping which can be hard to encapsulate.